HASwitchPlate/openHASP-docs/docs/design/fonts.md

 ### Ascii

-Includes all ASCII 0x20-0x7E characters extended with these 11 *universal* symbols:
+Includes all ASCII 0x20-0x7E characters extended with a non-breaking space and 10 *universal* symbols:

 `NBSP`
 &#x00A3;